-Arthur Sophia really liked these books because she likes the television show.
+Arthur My daughter really liked these books because she likes the television show.
 It’s nice to have a few options like this for kids to read about familiar characters they already know from TV or movies.

 Ready, Freddy!
 My two older daughters also liked Freddy and his adventures.
 They are fun, relatable stories about Freddy and the goings-on in his life at school and at home.

 Clementine Like most of these books, the Clementine series centers around a character and her adventures.
 Clementine has to deal with things like a talent show at school for which she has nothing to perform, feeling like her parents love her little brother best, and navigating her relationship with her best friend, Margaret.

 Judy Moody Judy Moody is a little girl who has lots of moods.
 She has a mood for anything life throws at her.
 Sometimes it’s a bad mood and sometimes it’s a medical mood and sometimes it’s a fancy mood, but she always has a mood.

 Judy Moody also always has a fun website full of “way-not-boring stuff to do” and other fun Judy Moody activities.
 To go to the website click here: Judy Moody website.